Skip navigation

 Knowledge

-Trademark the name of a business: what you need to know to protect your brand
+Trade mark the name of a business: What you need to know to protect your brand

 Back to IP FAQs Overview